 After many a skydive, bungy jump and a brush with a few monkeys, he went to uni and enjoyed the delights of Manchester and Economics to the full.
-Since then, he's travelled over the World, written books about gap years and set up this very site (which is totally awesome) - so who says that missing your grades is the worst thing that could happen to you!?
+Since then, he's travelled over the world, written books about gap years and set up this very successful site - so who says that missing your grades is the worst thing that could happen to you!?

 Here, Tom answers your questions about clearing, deferring entry and about options for your gap year...